-- In the musical Lestat, Claudia mentions how cute people think she is with a parasol in "I'll Never Have That Chance".
+- In Lestat, Claudia mentions how cute people think she is with a parasol in "I'll Never Have That Chance".

 - Parasols are featured prominently in the opening number for Ragtime.
 In fact, they're presented as one thing that separates the upper-class whites from "Negros" and "Immigrants".